Advice levels

 More information:

-Violent crime is rare but can occur.
-This includes armed robbery, carjacking, sexual assault and burglary.
+Violent crime is rare but can occur, including armed robbery, sexual assault, incidents involving minors, carjacking and burglary.

-Take extra care if you're a women and alone.
-Women may be physically and verbally harassed or assaulted.
-This includes when using taxis and walking in public areas.
+Take extra care if you're a woman and alone.
+Women may be physically and verbally harassed or assaulted, including when using public transport and walking in public areas.

 To protect yourself from violent crime:

-If you're the victim of crime, report the incident to the tourist police straight away.
+If you're the victim of a crime, report the incident to the tourist police immediately.

 If you don't report a crime before you leave, you may not be able to seek prosecution later.